yeasy/learning_pickleball/09_lob_en.md

 * Multi-ball practice: repeatedly Lob the ball to correct the trajectory and landing point;
 * Ball feeding practice: The sparring party gives balls in different positions to carry out ball Lobing training.

+When the opponent lobs the ball, you should first quickly judge whether you can jump and volley back directly.
+If not, you should quickly run to the area the ball is flying to.
+If the ball is landing in the court, wait for the ball to land and bounce and then hit back the ball.
+Usually use Drop to return the ball in this situation.